volvofixthis/airpods-mute/README.md

 ### What is it?
-This daemon is used to control system microphone via Airpods button.
+This daemon is used to control system microphone via AirPods button.
 You need to double click button to toggle mute.
 This will work in HFP/HSP profile.
 For example if you are in a Zoom/slack/WhatApp call, so you can click button on your AirPods to mute yourself.